 When to Go

-Of course, the ideal window to make the trip can vary based on snowfall and weather.
+Of course, the ideal window to make the trip varies based on snowfall and weather.
 During the low-snowfall winters of 2014-15 and 2015-16, many considered the traverse unskiable.
 If in doubt, check with local backcountry skiing groups, such as the Alaska Backcountry Ski Addiction group on Facebook.

 What Skis to Use